Night by Elie Wiesel — book cover

 Best Read When

-Best read when you're in the mood for something dark and uncompromising — and want a read that's fast and propulsive.
+Best read when you're in the mood for something dark and uncompromising, and a read that's fast and propulsive.

 Readers Who Liked This Also Loved